Scroll down to find the artisan.

 _________________________________________________________________________________

-She also has painting parties in her home studio by appointment.
-Contact her through her website (link above) to set up a time.
+Elaine also has painting parties in her home studio by appointment.
+Contact her through her website (link above) to set up a date/time.
 Invite your friends!
-6 minimum; 8 maximum.
+6 minimum, 10 Maximum

 ___________________________________________________________________________________